Visual Studio 2019 for Mac tour

 Creating, opening, and developing an app will be a familiar experience for anyone who has previously used Visual Studio on Windows.
 In addition, Visual Studio for Mac employs many of the powerful tools that make its Windows counterpart such a powerful IDE.
 The Roslyn Compiler Platform is used for refactoring and IntelliSense.
-Its project system and build engine use MSBuild, and its source editor supports TextMate bundles.
+Its project system and build engine use MSBuild, and its source editor uses the same foundation as Visual Studio on Windows.
 It uses the same debugger engines for Xamarin and .NET Core apps, and the same designers for Xamarin.iOS and Xamarin.Android.

 What can I do in Visual Studio for Mac

 Visual Studio for Mac supports the following types of development:

 - .NET Core console applications with C# or F#

 - Cross-platform Unity games and applications with C#

 - Android, iOS, tvOS, and watchOS applications in Xamarin with C# or F# and XAML

 - Cocoa desktop apps in C# or F#

 This article explores various sections of Visual Studio for Mac, providing a look at some of the features that make it a powerful tool for creating these applications.

 Visual Studio for Mac is organized into several sections for managing application files and settings, creating application code, and debugging.